tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Targets that receive a Query message Q decrypt and process it as follows:

 1. Look up the `ObliviousDoHConfigContents` according to `Q.key_id`.
-If no such key exists, the Target MAY discard the query, and if so, it MUST return a 401 (Client Error) response to the Proxy.
+If no such key exists, the Target MAY discard the query, and if so, it MUST return a 401 (Unauthorized) response to the Proxy.
 Otherwise, let `skR` be the private key corresponding to this public key, or one chosen for trial decryption.
 1. Compute `context = setup_query_context(skR, Q.key_id, Q.encrypted_message)`.